Pankaja-071/Lic-lab/current_mirror.md

 The second circuit operates with a 1:1 aspect ratio, meaning the mirrored current is expected to be equal to the reference current.
 Here, the reference current (I1) is 0.27 mA, and the circuit runs under the same 1.8V supply.
 Since both transistors have identical dimensions, the output current should ideally match the reference current.
 This configuration ensures a direct and accurate current replication, minimizing deviations caused by mismatched transistors.
 The DC operating point analysis shows power dissipation and current flow, verifying proper circuit function.

 The third circuit is an advanced current mirror setup similar to the previous configurations but with an active load and differential pair configuration.
 This design operates with a 2.2V supply and includes multiple MOSFETs configured for differential input operation.
 The AC and transient analysis results highlight an improved gain and better frequency response due to the active load implementation.
 The circuit is designed to handle differential signals, improving noise rejection and making it more efficient for analog signal processing applications.
+1. First Circuit (1:2 Aspect Ratio Current Mirror)
+The first circuit uses a 1:2 aspect ratio, meaning the output current should be twice the reference current.
+The reference current (I1) is set to 0.16 mA, and it operates with a 1.8V supply.
+The output current is expected to be 0.32 mA (twice the reference current), due to the transistor sizing.

+ 2. Second Circuit (1:1 Aspect Ratio Current Mirror) The second circuit uses a 1:1 aspect ratio, meaning the output current is expected to exactly match the reference current.
+The reference current (I1) is 0.27 mA, and the circuit is also powered by a 1.8V supply.
+The output current should ideally be 0.27 mA, matching the reference current precisely.

+ 3. Third Circuit (Differential Pair with Active Load) The third circuit is an advanced current mirror using a differential pair with an active load.
+It operates with a 2.2V supply and  is designed to handle differential signals, improving noise rejection.
+The configuration improves both gain and frequency response, making it suitable for analog signal processing.

+### Key Takeaways:
+- The **1:2 ratio** increases the current output.
+- The **1:1 ratio** ensures the output current matches the reference current exactly.
+- The **differential pair** with an active load improves amplification and reduces noise.

+## Typical Results for Current Mirror Circuits

+### For the 1:2 current mirror with I1 = 0.16 mA:
+- **Reference Current (I1):** 0.16 mA
+- **Output Current (Io):** 0.32 mA (doubled due to aspect ratio)

+### For the 1:1 current mirror with I1 = 0.27 mA:
+- **Reference Current (I1):** 0.27 mA
+- **Output Current (Io):** 0.27 mA (same as the reference)

+### For the differential pair with active load:
+- Improved **gain** and **frequency response** due to the active load.
+- Better **noise rejection** when handling differential input signals.

 Overall, the different aspect ratios affect the output current, gain, and power dissipation.
 The 1:2 ratio scales the current, the 1:1 ratio maintains accurate mirroring, and the differential configuration with an active load improves amplification and response characteristics.
 These findings are crucial for designing precise and efficient analog circuits in modern integrated circuit applications.</p>
 <br>